Preliminary analysis

 • Software has a certain shape that should affect how we express functional requirements.

-• Guidance on specifying non-functional requirements is thin.
+• Guidance on specifying quality attribute requirements is thin.

 • The Agile requirements process is misunderstood and weak.